rationalagents/gemstateio-groups/README.md

 ## Deprecation/archive warning

 gemstate.io, launched in 2015, shut down March 2021 to make room for new things.
-I'm not making further updates to gemstateio-groups, but I'll accept PRs.
-If I find gemstateio-groups becomes notably stale - e.g. pointing to groups that no longer exist, something gemstate.io defended against - I'll archive it December 2021.
-If you want to take on maintenance/ownership, build something serious based on this, let me know well in advance: *waded+gsioprune@rationalagents.com*
+So, I'm not making further updates to gemstateio-groups, and the data's gone stale (it certainly points to groups that no longer exist, something gemstate.io defended against.)
+If you want to take on ownership let me know.

 ## Contributing